 Abigail worked as the Adult Education Program Director at St. Andrew’s Refugee Services (StARS) in Cairo, Egypt, 2007 - 2009.
-She has worked in the nonprofit sector for nearly ten years working on behalf of women, children and families around the world.
+She has worked in the social sector for over ten years working on behalf of women, children and families around the world.
 Abigail currently lives in Chicago, Illinois where she works at the Ounce of Prevention Fund, an early childhood education organization.
 Abigail is a member of Women Employed’s Advocacy Council and of All Saint’s Episcopal Church where she serves as the liaison between All Saint’s and the Episcopal Diocese in Renk, South Sudan.
 Abigail received her B.A. in Foreign Affairs and Minor in Middle East Studies from the University of Virginia and her Master of Public Policy and Certificate of International Development from Duke University.
 She studied Arabic at the American University in Cairo and the American Language Institute in Fez, Morocco.

 Grace worked first as a part-time legal advisor and then as Resettlement Coordinator in the Refugee Legal Aid Program at St. Andrew's Refugee Services (StARS) in Cairo, Egypt, 2014 - 2016.
 Grace holds a M.A. in Arab Studies and a Certificate in Refugee and Humanitarian Emergencies from Georgetown University, and she received a Fulbright Fellowship to teach and study in Amman, Jordan from 2011-12, where she worked with the Sudanese and Somali refugee communities.
 Grace currently is a Research Associate at Georgetown University's Institute for the Study of International Migration in Washington DC, where she focuses on issues of internal displacement in Iraq, refugee resettlement, and popular portrayals of refugees.